ioncodes/archibald/README.md

 archibald::instruction_table! {
     type Opcode = u8;

-    dispatcher = dispatch; // "dispatch" is the generated function that dispatches the instructrion context = Cpu;         // Your abstraction over the emulated context
+    dispatcher = dispatch; // "dispatch" is the generated function that dispatches the instruction context = Cpu;         // Your abstraction over the emulated context

-    // Pattern with variables, expands to 4 specialized opcodes/implemenations
+    // Pattern with variables, expands to 4 specialized opcodes/implementations
     "0001'rr__" => op_inc<Register::{r}> where {
         r: Register = {
             0b00 => R0,